ABOUT US

 Licensed Instructor: Standard, Youth and Older Person Mental Health First Aid; Standard Mental Health First Aid Refresher

 Margi’s commitment to delivering effective, evidence-based interventions is underpinned by her excellent interpersonal skills, and inclusive cross-cultural collaboration practices.
-She is an accomplished psychologist, coach, adult educator and group facilitator, and enjoys working with groups and individuals to identify and achieve their professional and personal development goals.
-Margi considers herself a life-long learner, and enjoys quality time with friends and family, exploring the world, and creating connections within her community.
+She considers herself a life-long learner, and enjoys quality time with friends and family, exploring the world, and creating connections within her community.

 • Stacey Zhang - Psychologist - TELEHEALTH